Celtic literature: Themes from Celtic Literature within Arthurian Romances

-Within many Arthurian texts one can see the influence of Celtic literature and folklore.
-Examples of Arthurian legends with these components are Marie de France's Lanval, the tale of Sir Gawain and the Green Knight, and in Perceval, The Story of the Grail.
+Within many Arthurian texts, one can see the influence of Celtic literature and folklore.
+Arthurian legends with these components include Marie de France's Lanval, the tale of Sir Gawain and the Green Knight, and Perceval, The Story of the Grail.
 In his work "Celtic Elements in Lavenal and Graelent," Cross claims that Lanval is a medieval narrative called, "Brenton Lays" otherwise known as works that claim descent from Celtic tradition.
 Sir Gawain and the Green Knight is said to contain traditions from early Irish Lore, such as the Beheading test.
 In addition to Sir Gawain and the Green Knight and Lanval, Perceval, The Story of the Grail contains a combination of these two Celtic themes.
 While there are other tales whose Celtic elements can be examined, these three are most likely among the best examples.

-A major aspect of Celtic literature within "Lanval" is the theme itself, the story that a fairy mistress falls in love with a mortal.
+A major aspect of Celtic literature within "Lanval" is the theme itself, the story of a fairy mistress who falls in love with a mortal.
 In the story Lanval by Marie de France, an unpopular knight of the court becomes the lover of a mysterious and otherworldly woman.
 Though he breaks his promise to keep their love a secret, he is eventually reunited with her (Marie de France 154-167).
 Cross states that, "The influence one medieval romance of Celtic stories involving both the fairy mistress and the Journey to the Otherworld has long since been recognized".
 While we are never told whether or not Lanval's lover is a fairy, it is most certain that she is a woman of supernatural origin.
 You can even find a very similar example to the story of "Lanval" in the Irish story called "Aidead Muirchertaig maic Erca".
 One of the only differences between the original Irish stories and that of "Lanval" is the fact that Marie de France's story is more Christianized and erases any overtly Pagan elements.
 There are also many other examples of a fairy mistress bestowing favor upon a mortal man within Irish folklore.
 After providing many examples of this theme within early Celtic literature, Cross states that, "Those given (examples) above demonstrate beyond the possibility of doubt that stories of fee who hanker after mortal earth-born lovers and who visit mortal soil in search of their mates existed in early Celtic tradition…".